Noam Lev El

 Department of Jewish Thought

-Subject: From Sepharad to Safed: Organization of Knowledge in Sixteenth-Century Kabbalah
+Subject: From Sepharad to Safed: Organization of Knowledge in Sixteenth-Century Kabbalah.

 Supervisor: Prof. Jonathan Garb